dotnet/docs/docs/standard/serialization/system-text-json-customize-serialization.md

 ---
-title: How to write custom serializers and deserializers for JSON
+title: How to write custom serializers and deserializers with System.Text.Json
 description: "Learn how to write custom serializers and deserializers for JSON, using the System.Text.Json namespace." ms.date: 11/18/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]